 If the two Jedox servers are not installed on the same machine, you have to enter the address of the Jedox Web Server in field “Address” and the address of the Jedox In-Memory DB Server in field “Separate OLAP Address”.

 Connecting Excel Client with local Jedox In-Memory DB Server

-To create the Jedox OLAP connection “localhost” (supposing that it doesn’t exist), first, select “Add Connection” and then enter the appropriate values in the following dialog box (in the screenshot above you see the values after a default installation).
+If the Jedox OLAP connection “localhost” doesn’t exist, you can create it by first selecting “Add Connection” and then entering the appropriate values in the following dialog box (in the screenshot above you see the values after a default installation).

 Connecting Excel Client with a Jedox In-Memory DB Server in the network

 Suppose the computer on which the Jedox In-Memory DB Server is installed has the network IP address 10.100.1.245.

 To make communication with the Jedox In-Memory DB Server possible for other computers, open the palo.ini file of the server with an editor.
 Then change the following: